knative/docs/docs/serving/samples/rest-api-go/README.md

    ```

 1. Substitute the image reference path in the template with our published image
    path.
-The command below substitutes using the \${REPO} variable into a new
+The following command substitutes using the \${REPO} variable into a new
    file called `docs/serving/samples/rest-api-go/sample.yaml`.

    ```bash